They Call Me Macho Woman

-Writer: Patrick G. Donahue
+CREW: Patrick G. Donahue - Director

 Beavis’s Movie Memories

-The story, though formulaic, was somewhat original and interesting.
+The story, though formulaic, had enough unique twists and personality to keep it interesting and entertaining.
 The movie is about a hot stereotypical 80’s woman (played by Debra Sweaney) who is recently widowed and looks to move to a rural community to start anew.
 She hitches a ride with her Realtor, Benny, to take a look at a potential property.
 Along the way they are harassed by a gang of drug makers led by a guy named Mongo (yes, Mongo).
 They force Benny’s car off the road and Benny quickly escapes the wreckage and runs to “get help,” leaving our heroine to fend off the bad guys by herself.
 We later learn that Benny was turned into Mongo food by one of Mongo’s henchmen, thus offering closure.

 In some rare situations, you have to take the good 80’s fashion with the occasional bad 80’s fashion.
-Case in point: The feminine, plunged neckline top of one of Mongo’s henchmen, Terk.
+Case in point: The feminine, plunged neckline top of one of Mongo’s henchmen, Terk (see image at left).
 It was a disturbing fashion trend started in the late 70’s and carried over briefly into the 80’s.
 The 70’s versions of that trend were much more extreme, as demonstrated by the pictures of musicians from the bands Starbuck and Wild Cherry.
 By the time the 80’s rolled around, the necklines rose a bit, but the shoulder exposure became more pronounced, as evidenced by our henchman Terk.

 Getting back to the movie… halfway through, she loses her socks!
 Great!
 There goes the whole 80’s fashion hottie theme!
 But be patient.
 After she escapes and spends the night in a barn, she ditches the 80’s business look for the jeans and tied-off t-shirt look.
 She then turns her attention to building, sharpening, and holstering the various weapons that will make up her painful revenge slayings.
 There is one scene that seems to go on for quite a while where she really sharpens the shit out of an axe for what seems like 20 minutes!